magicmouse/beads-examples/Example - Tolkien SDK/README.md

 ### Using the SDK

-The SDK has only 1 function inside: `get_into`, which has 2 parameters: your access key, and the query string.
+The SDK has only 1 function inside: `get_info`, which has 2 parameters: your access key, and the query string.
 The query string is very similar, but not identical, to MySQL query strings.
 You first specify the `table` you want to get data from, and then give any search refinement criteria or sort requets.
 See the appendix for a complete listing of all the options in railroad diagram format.

 The `get_info` function is implemented as an async function using `await`, and will return when the service has responded.